openclimatefix/website/src/posts/2022-03-02-first-results.md

 The results we have achieved so far are very promising.
 OCF’s best forecast is already 2.8 times more accurate than the existing PV forecast from NG-ESO, with a mean absolute error (MAE) of 230 MW vs 650 MW.
 This is a great stepping stone for OCF, and for anyone interested in learning more about the details of our work, we are happy to share our first progress reports.

-> "I am very impressed with OCF’s high-quality work and the preliminary results the team has managed to achieve so early into the project."
+> I am very impressed with OCF’s high-quality work and the preliminary results the team has managed to achieve so early into the project.

->
-> -Lyndon Ruff, Lead Data Scientist, NG-ESO
+-Lyndon Ruff, Lead Data Scientist, NG-ESO

 ## How Did We Get There?